Clinical Services Clinical Services

 • Immunization record entry and retrieval

 Every fall, Albany County Public Health hosts an influenza vaccine clinic where flu shots can be obtained.
 Clinic dates and times are advertised.
+We have Programs available for adults & children that qualify.
+Call for more details to see if you are eligible.

 Consultation